vase/designing-data-intensive-applications/chapter-4-encoding-and-evolution.md

 - Efficiency and backwards and forwards compatibility may be an issue
 </details>

-### Considerations for forward and backward compatibility in binary encoding
+### Schema evolution - onsiderations for forward and backward compatibility in binary encoding
 Forward compatibility means that you can have a new version of the schema as writer and an old version of the schema as reader.
 Conversely, backward compatibility means that you can have a new version of the schema as reader and an old version as writer.

 For detailed information, google [schema evolution](https://en.wikipedia.org/wiki/Schema_evolution) **Field tags**